 Because the entire point of Alentejo and the Algarve is to sit back and relax, we knew we could handle a jam packed few days of urban hiking and city exploration in the Portuguese capital.

 WHERE WE SLEPT (ROUND 1) // Upon arrival, we booked it to the Memmo Alfama — a new design hotel comprising of a series of small, fully-renovated buildings.
-The modern and minimalist decor is offset by the gorgeous views over Lisbon’s historic Alfama district, which we enjoyed on night one over a few glasses of wine and light bites to erase the stressful travel day that was finally (FINALLY) behind us.
-We soaked in the view a few more times during our quick stint, including each morning over breakfast, and one afternoon over cocktails while the World Cup rumbled in the background.
+The gorgeous views over Lisbon’s historic Alfama district offsets the modern and minimalist decor.
+On night one, we enjoyed this view, over a few glasses of wine and light bites to erase the stressful travel day that was finally (FINALLY) behind us.
+We soaked in the view a few more times during our quick stint, including each morning over breakfast.
+On our final afternoon, we soaked it in once more… over cocktails while the World Cup rumbled in the background.

 The location was more than ideal, and we were able to walk almost everywhere we needed to go.
-Our room was much larger than I imagined — I had read that some of the rooms can be pretty tiny, so if you’re contemplating an upgrade, it’s worth it.
-Though there are a fair share of big name luxury hotels in Lisbon, the hubs and I wanted this trip to focus on local companies and traditional Portuguese hospitality.
+Our room was much larger than I imagined.
+I had read that some of the rooms can be pretty tiny, so if you’re contemplating an upgrade, it’s worth it.
+There are a fair share of big name luxury hotels in Lisbon.
+Instead, we wanted to focus on local companies and traditional Portuguese hospitality.
 The Memmo Alfama certainly fit the bill, and I’d stay here again in a heartbeat.

 WHAT WE SAW // We kept trying to put our finger on what other cities were like Lisbon, and we really, really couldn’t.